 As part of the entry and registration process, orientation and advising are available to newly admitted students.
 Orientation is mandatory for all new students and some students who have participated in off-campus college-level courses while still in high school.
-Students should complete orientation online at www.everettcc.edu/orientation.
-Enrollment Services provides a face-to-face orientation for students who do not have Internet access or require other accommodations.
+Students should complete orientation online at EverettCC.edu/Orientation.
+Enrollment Services provides a face-to-face orientation for students on request.

+Advising is mandatory for all new degree-seeking students.
 Advisors aid students in planning their class schedules and identifying goals and success strategies.
 Degree-seeking students are expected to meet with their faculty advisors at least once each quarter.
-Contact the Counseling and Career Services and Educational Planning Center for information about advising appointments and/or specific faculty advisor referrals.
+Visit EverettCC.edu/Advising for information about entry advising and for a list of majors and programs that are exempt from the entry advising requirement.

-All students who began classes at Everett Community College Summer Quarter 2010 or later are required to complete mandatory advising with a faculty advisor prior to registering for their third quarter of classes.
+All students are required to complete mandatory advising with a faculty advisor prior to registering for their third quarter of classes.
 Mandatory advising is satisfied when students complete a degree plan with their advisor.